Skip to content

 • Recycle Store, an on-line store to help a business sell its recycled-content products that are manufactured in RMDZs (http://www.calrecycle.ca.gov/recyclestore/);

-• Recycled-Content Products Directory, an on-line directory of manufacturers where their products containing recycled-content can be listed and searches may be conducted by product or company(http://www.calrecycle.ca.gov/RCP/);
+• Recycled-Content Product Manufacturers Directory, an on-line directory of manufacturers that make intermediate products for use in making final products and companies that make final products using recycled materials.
+Manufacturers may have their products listed and searches may be conducted by product, company, or county (http://www.calrecycle.ca.gov/RCPM/);

 • Referrals of businesses to industry-specific materials exchanges to assist them in locating specific feedstocks or in selling their products;